 Born & brought up in colourful-chaotic India, she writes in English.
 In June 2021, she was granted the UAE Golden Visa for ten years (the first culture visa in the world) under the category: Class of Creators from the People of Culture and Art as a writer.

 In the capacity of director-founder of the Dubai Written Words Society, she conducts fortnightly writing workshops, author interaction events, open mic sessions, etc. for the writing fraternity in UAE.

-In 2020, she wrote and directed a play for Short + Sweet Theatre Sharjah, the largest festival of 10 minute plays in the world, and won the Best Writer and Overall production Award.
+In 2020, she wrote and directed a play for Short + Sweet Theatre Sharjah, the largest festival of 10-minute plays in the world, and won the Best Writer and Overall production Award.
 In April 2017, she was selected as one of the five local writers in the UAE to write and direct a theatrical production for a show called Queens of Drama, which focused on women-centric themes.
 In August 2017, she won the best director & playwright award at Short & Sweet Kolkata (India).
 In Dubai, in 2016, she had won the Judges’ Choice Award as part of the same festival.
-Her plays have been recognised for the bold content and unique directorial approach.
+Her writings and productions have been recognised for the bold content and unique directorial approach.

 She has also participated and completed the NaNoWriMo challenge three years in succession, 2014, 2015, 2016; and lately in 2018, 2019 and 2020.